MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 ---
 A Fully Convolutional Network (FCN) consists of three sections:

     1) Encoders: a downsampling path which captures contextual inforamation, but loses spatial information.
     2) 1x1 Convolution Layer: helps to reduce the dimensionality of a layer without losing information about pixel locations.
     3) Decoders: an upsampling path which recovers lost spatial inforamtion and restores the image to it's original size.
-        - Skip connections from the downsampling path helps to combine the contextual information with spatial information. upsampling doesn’t recover all the spatial information
+        - Skip connections from the downsampling path helps to combine the contextual information with spatial information.
+          upsampling doesn’t recover all the spatial information

 Encoders:
     SeparableConv2DKeras(filters=filters, kernel_size=3, strides=strides, padding='same', activation='relu')(input_layer)
     BatchNormalization allows the network to learn fast.
 In addition, it limit big changes in the activation functions inside the network, i.e., there is a more smooth and solid learning in the hidden layers.
-    Max Pooling

 Decoders:
     BilinearUpSampling2D((2, 2)
     Bilinear upsampling is a resampling technique that utilizes the weighted average of four nearest known pixels, located diagonally to a given pixel, to estimate a new pixel intensity value.
 The weighted average is usually distance dependent.

+Separable Convolutional 2D with Batch Normalizxation

     def separable_conv2d_batchnorm(input_layer, filters, strides=1):
         output_layer = SeparableConv2DKeras(filters=filters, kernel_size=3, strides=strides,